 But another shaggy plot device, the paper wedgie that conveniently puts Wildfire out of contact with Washington, is one gimmick too many.
 Even if the arrogant doofus in the radio room didn’t hear a bell, he’d certainly hear and see the reams of Teletype communications spilling out onto the floor.
 And where are the standard communications check-ins that would occur every time a new shift began.
 Hasn’t anyone heard of backup systems?
 Am I making readers angry yet?

-The final weakness is that Ruth Leavitt’s epilepsy problem is used to stall the discovery of obvious means for killing Andromeda undiscovered, until Dr. Hall can intuit it at a more dramatic moment.
+The final weakness is that Ruth Leavitt’s epilepsy problem is used to stall the discovery of obvious means for killing Andromeda, until Dr. Hall can intuit it at a more dramatic moment.
 This one’s sort of character-related, but is still a yawning plot hole plugged with an awkward contrivance.
 Crichton demonstrates that the most sophisticated of missions can be fouled up by dumb accidents, which is undeniably true.
 But the writer’s inventions also make it seem that, had Wildfire only a smidgen of proper organization, those nasty space bugs would have been defeated before lunchtime.

 At CineSavant Central, these mechanical plot devices to thwart obvious solutions to problems are given the name ‘Wheelbarrows’ in honor of Irwin Allen’s all-time stinker, The Towering Inferno.
 In that movie, party guests are trapped in a penthouse restaurant by a fire that has made the elevators a death trap.
 Why can’t they just exit via the stairwells?
 Because a lazy workman just happens to have spilled and abandoned a wheelbarrow-load of concrete (!?) that blocks the stairwell access door!
 See?
 Inspired screenwriting can overcome any conflict of logic!

 Universal and Robert Wise are to be commended for their attempt at quality Sci-fi so soon after 2001.
 Universal delayed an equally visionary but politically more interesting film called Colossus: the Forbin Project for almost two years, a big commercial mistake considering how primed were audiences for a sinister computer movie, just after the thrilling 2001.
 The Andromeda Strain avoids a political context, but its martial-law scenes now come off as a stifling Cold War holdover.
 Back in 1971, audiences laughed approvingly at the armed troops that pick up the scientists, and the Orwellian phone-tap intervention that blocks Mrs. Stone’s phone call.
 Those government spies are messing around with our civil liberties, dude!
 It all now seems rather sinister.
-Perhaps when our country’s military-corporate leaders exhaust other bogus sources of fear, will tell us they’re suspending our rights protect usd from germs from space.
+Perhaps when our country’s military-corporate leaders exhaust other bogus sources of fear, they will tell us they’re suspending our rights protect us from germs from space.

 That’s gotta be one pissed-off Monkey!